Both dried and canned they're available throughout the year.

 They can also be cooked in a pressure cooker where they take about one-half hour to prepare.

-Regardless of cooking method, do not add any seasonings that are salty or acidic until after the beans have been cooked since adding them earlier will make the beans tough and greatly
+Do not add any seasonings that are salty or acidic until after the beans have been cooked.

 If you're running short on time, you can always use canned beans in your recipes.